-Juan Esteban Orduz is the President of Colombian Coffee Federation, Inc., the head of the group of subsidiaries in North America of the National Federation of Coffee Growers of Colombia (FNC).
-Mr. Orduz joined the FNC, a non-profit association that represents more than 560,000 Colombian coffee growing families both domestically and internationally in trade, promotion, economic development policy and government relations matters, after ending a year as fellow at the Weatherhead Center for International Affairs at Harvard University (2002-2003), he started his work at the FNC.
+Juan Esteban Orduz is President of the Colombian Coffee Federation, Inc., which heads the North American subsidiaries of the National Federation of Coffee Growers of Colombia (FNC).
+The FNC is a non-profit association that represents more than 560,000 Colombian coffee growing families both domestically and internationally in trade, promotion, economic development policy, and government relations matters.
+In 2003, after ending a year as fellow at the Weatherhead Center for International Affairs at Harvard University (2002-2003), he started his work at the FNC.
 Mr. Orduz serves or has served on many boards-of-directors in different countries, such as the Coffee Quality Institute.

 Among Mr. Orduz's vast international experience in the public and private sectors, he was Minister and Deputy Chief of Mission of the Embassy of Colombia to the United States in Washington, D.C.
 (1998-2002), where he was deeply involved in a leadership role in the design and implementation of Plan Colombia -the most ambitious U.S.-Colombia bilateral program for security and development- and the extension of trade preferences through the Andean Trade Preferences and Drug Eradication Act (ATPDEA).
 An attorney and specialist in finance, he has been Legal Vice President of Cemex, S.A. in Colombia and associate attorney at Consultores Jurídicos y Económicos (legal and economic counselors), working on international trade and investment issues.
 He was advisor to Mr. Andres Pastrana (President of Colombia, 1998-2002) during his presidential campaign and before that he was Consul General of Colombia in Frankfurt, with jurisdiction in Hessen, Rheinland-Pfalz and Saarland, as well as advisor to the Minister of Economic Development.